pedestrian-dynamics-HM/vadere/Documentation/dataprocessing-api.md

 }
 ```

-The _init_ method is called when the scenario is loading its processors.
-It can be used for getting necessary attributes/parameters for the processor's computation.
+The _init_ method is called when the scenario is loading its dataProcessors.
+It can be used for getting necessary attributes/parameters for the dataProcessor's computation.
 The corresponding attributes, defined in JSON, can be accessed via the _getAttributes_ method of the base class.
 In the case of our example, there is no initialization needed, which results in an empty implementation.
-But in case of the velocity processor, a possible implementation can look like:
+But in case of the velocity dataProcessor, a possible implementation can look like:

 ```java
 class PedestrianVelocityProcessor extends Processor<TimestepPedestrianIdDataKey, Double> {